YAKEcloud/yake/README.md

 # YAKE

 YAKE is Yet Another Kubernetes Engine.
-Formerly it was developed as 23KE as inner source at 23 Technologies GmbH and serves a gitops-based[Gardener](https://gardener.cloud/) distribution.
+Formerly it was developed as 23KE as inner source at 23 Technologies GmbH and serves a gitops-based [Gardener](https://gardener.cloud/) distribution.
 Conceptually, YAKE not only installs Gardener itself but comes with some basic components for managing ingresses, certificates, dnsentries, and Gardener addons such as the dashboard as well es Gardener extensions.